Buffalo and Susquehanna Railroad: Construction and expansion

 Many construction railroads and temporary lines were being built by the B&S, or the F. H. & C. W. Goodyear company, or the lumber companies themselves, to service the timber transport in the area.
 The Lackawanna Lumber Company, Emporium Lumber and Central Pennsylvania Lumber company all used the main lines of the Buffalo and Susquehanna Railroad tracks with their equipment.
 Most of these companies were owned or partnered with the Goodyear brothers.

 As the lumber and tanning business expanded, Frank Goodyear was joined by his brother Charles W. Goodyear.
 Upon reorganization, Frank Goodyear stepped down as president of the railroad and assumed the positions of first vice president and chairman of the board.
 Goodyear's brother, Charles, became second vice president and general manager of the railroad, while Marlin Olmsted became president.

 In 1895–1896 the B&S RR Company built a 37 mi extension north-west from Galeton to Wellsville, New York, where the B&S now connected with the New York, Lake Erie & Western (Erie Railroad).
 The Goodyear's had purchased timber lands along the Pine Creek, north of Galeton, a few years previous, and now it was time to start logging those properties.
 Very soon the Goodyear brothers built a large lumber mill in Galeton, also.

 At Wellsville, there operated a short line called the Wellsville, Coudersport and Pine Creek Railroad.
 It ran south about 10 mi from Wellsville to Hickox (just south of Genesee).
 It was a small operation with plans of eventually extending south to Coudersport.
 The WCPC was forced to lease their railroad to the B&S under threat of a parallel track. (the B&S actually started grading a parallel ROW to force the issue) It was leased on January 1, 1896, for 85 years at $8250 a year.
 The B&S acquired their only locomotive.

 As of 1896 the B&S had sixteen locomotives, fourteen passenger cars and almost seven hundred sixty freight cars.

 Along this north-western line to Wellsville, about halfway from Galeton to Genesee, there existed a 5 mi stretch of very severe grades, with a peak grade of 2.84 percent.
-Many curves and twists were used to get over the hill, requiring the B&S to use multiple engines on even average sized trains.
+Curves and twists were used to get over the hill, requiring the B&S to use multiple engines on even average sized trains.

 In 1895, the original narrow-gauge line that ran from Galeton to Addison, the Addison and Pennsylvania Railroad, converted from narrow gauge to standard gauge.
 This simplified interchange and operations in the Galeton area, as the B&S was driving a lot of business in the area, and the Addison and Pennsylvania Railroad was hoping to get a bigger share of the traffic.
 This would not be the case, as Frank Goodyear had other plans.